 By definition, net-zero energy installations generate as much energy as they use.
 FHL is utilizing several renewable technologies to reach their Net Zero Initiatives including: solar fields, lithium ion grid batteries, fuel cells, microgrids, bioenergy and energy conservation strategies.

 Net-zero waste installations reduce, reuse, and recover waste—converting waste to resource values and eliminating landfill disposal.
 FHL is establishing a thorough recycling and material separation process for the 5-10 tons of waste generated daily on base.
 The base intends to convert non-recyclable trash to renewable energy via Sierra Energy’s innovative and efficient waste gasification system.

 Sierra Energy’s FastOx system helps Fort Hunter Liggett meet their Net Zero Initiatives.
 The company’s small-scale, modular approach opens opportunities to provide secure, distributed electricity and low-carbon fuels across DoD facilities including remote forward operating bases.
 Environmentally, FastOx gasification avoids potent landfill emissions and operates with fewer criteria pollutants than conventional electricity generation methods.

 Alternative and Renewable Fuel and Vehicle Program: These awards are provided through the California Energy Commission’s Alternative and Renewable Fuel and Vehicle Technology Program.
 The program provides funding to encourage the development and use of new vehicle technologies and alternative fuels to help the state fulfill its climate change policies.
-A total of $5.0 million has been awarded to Sierra Energy to develop and demonstrate a waste-to-energy solution to produce ultra-low-carbon renewable diesel, creating a model for sustainable diesel production.
-Funding is received once expenditures are incurred and submitted for reimbursement.
+A total of $5.0 million was awarded to Sierra Energy to develop and demonstrate a waste-to-energy solution to produce ultra-low-carbon renewable diesel, creating a model for sustainable diesel production.